jaalto/project--emacs-epackage-template/README.rst

     # Rqeruired files: info, *-autoloads.el, -*install.el
     # - No need for compile, this is a single file package
-    # - No examples for the user n EmacsWiki to show
+    # - No examples this time for this simple package
     # - Nothing to uninstall

     rm *-compile.el *-examples.el *-uninstall.el